mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 #### 39:42

 And next, the *movement system*.

 The movement system comes from the unity of your physical and mental organs.
 Your body and mind work, and then simultaneously movement comes up.

 You cannot destroy your movement.
 Sometimes movement comes from instinct; sometimes it comes from the sensory world; sometimes it comes from a higher level [of spirit].
 Sometimes, we don't know.
-Karma?
+Karma.
 But anyway, there is always movement.

 So we have to make arrangement of movement.
 For this, Dōgen Zenji says, that is the half lotus position or full lotus position.
 Or he says: “Place both your hands in this manner, close to the body, with the joints of the thumb opposite the navel.”
 Or, “Sitting upright in proper position, neither inclining to the left nor to the right; leaning neither forward nor backward.
 Sitting in zazen silently and immobile.”

 This is very simple movement.
-The two hands are unified; your eyes are not wide open, not closed, just [half].
+The two hands are unified; your eyes are not wide open, not closed, just *[unintelligible]*.
 That is unification of the movement of your eye-nerve system.
 If you open your eyes wide, it really distracts your mind.
 So not wide, not closed.
 And two hands put together, lips together, and teeth together; the tongue should be touching the roof of your mouth.
-And full lotus, or half lotus.
+And full lotus or half lotus.
 Just sit down; not leaning forward, not leaning backward, just straight up.

 This is movement simplified, by our arrangement.